UniFi Cloud Gateway Ultra Review: The Best $129 Gateway for Gigabit Networks (2026)

 - You want a modular network.
 Gateway in the closet, WiFi 7 APs on the ceiling, PoE switch in the rack.

 - You are replacing a USG or Cloud Key.
-The UCG-Ultra consolidates both into one $129 device with meaningfully better performance and a modern controller.
+The UCG-Ultra consolidates both into one $129 device with improved performance and a current-generation controller.

 - You manage remote sites.
 Site-Magic VPN connects locations without manual configuration.
 Deploy one at a client's site and manage it from your controller.